Historic Sites of Manitoba: Arondale School No. 1522 (52039 Road 33E, RM of Tache)

-The Arondale School District was organized formally in March 1910 and a one-room schoolhouse operated at E21-9-6E in the Rural Municipality of Tache.
-Around 1927, the original frame building was replaced by another one-storey wood frame structure.
-After the school closed around 1967, the building was used as a garage on a neighbouring property.
+The Arondale School District was organized formally in March 1910 and a one-room schoolhouse operated at SW27-9-6E (about N49.77233, W96.70685) in the Rural Municipality of Tache.
+Around 1927, the original frame building was replaced by another one-storey wood frame structure a short distance to the south on a neighbouring property.
+After the second school closed around 1967, the building was used as a garage, to which the owner later attached a residence.
+It was destroyed by fire in June 2025 and only the foundation remained at the time of a July 2025 site visit.

 Source: Archives of Manitoba, School Inspectors Photographs,